-BeyondSpring US is incorporated in Delaware, the U.S. It is subject to statutory U.S. Federal corporate income tax at a rate of 21% for the year ended December 31, 2018, and 35% for the years ended December 31, 2017 and 2016.
+BeyondSpring US is incorporated in Delaware, the U.S. It is subject to statutory U.S. Federal corporate income tax at a rate of 21% for the years ended December 31, 2018 and 2019, and 35% for the year ended December 31, 2017.
 BeyondSpring US had no taxable income for all years presented and therefore, no provisions for income taxes were recorded.